 In late Q1 Fiscal 2023, we implemented an initial restructuring plan that resulted in significant cash benefits for the Company starting in Q2 Fiscal 2023 and continuing for the remainder of the fiscal year.
 The restructuring resulted in the elimination of approximately 70 positions mostly within the general and administrative functions at AU and AGI.
 The resulting on-going quarterly compensation-related savings are approximately \$1.0 million.
-Compensation-related savings in Fiscal 2023 were approximately \$2.6 million.
 Additionally, the Q2 Fiscal 2023 restructuring program temporarily decreased marketing advertising spend across all programs to maintenance levels.
 Further details are included in the following discussion of operating results.

 In late Q4 Fiscal 2023, we implemented a second restructuring plan that resulted in additional significant cash benefits for the Company starting in Q1 Fiscal 2024.
-The restructuring resulted in the elimination approximately 17 positions within AU and Corporate, including our Chief Accounting Officer.
+The restructuring resulted in the elimination approximately 17 positions within AU and AGI, including our Chief Accounting Officer.
 The resulting additional on-going quarterly compensation-related savings are approximately \$0.5 million effective Q1 Fiscal 2024.

 In Q1 Fiscal 2025, we implemented a third restructuring plan that resulted in additional significant cash benefits for the Company starting in Q1 Fiscal 2025.
-The restructuring resulted in the elimination approximately 12 positions within AU and Corporate.
+The restructuring resulted in the elimination approximately 12 positions within AU and AGI.
 The resulting additional on-going quarterly compensation-related savings are approximately \$0.3 million effective late Q1 Fiscal 2025.

-In Q2 Fiscal 2025, we implemented a fourth restructuring plan that will result in additional cash benefits for the Company starting in Q3 Fiscal 2025.
-The restructuring will result in the elimination of approximately 29 positions within AU, USU and Corporate.
-The resulting additional on-going quarterly compensation-related savings are approximately \$0.5 million effective late Q3 Fiscal 2025.
+In Q2 Fiscal 2025, we implemented a fourth restructuring plan that result in additional cash benefits for the Company starting in Q3 Fiscal 2025.
+The restructuring resulted in the elimination of approximately 27 positions within AU, USU and AGI.
+The resulting additional on-going quarterly compensation-related savings are approximately \$0.4 million effective late Q3 Fiscal 2025.